 FOX ALERT: Bragar Eagel & Squire, P.C. is Investigating Fox Corporation on Behalf of Fox Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Fox Corporation (“Fox” or the “Company”) (NASDAQ: FOX, FOXA) on behalf of Fox stockholders.
+NEW YORK, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Fox Corporation ("Fox" or the "Company") FOX FOXA))) on behalf of Fox stockholders.
 Our investigation concerns whether Fox has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.